Mills County, Texas: History

 Known as the Father of Mills County, district representative and Williams Ranch resident Phil H. Clements (1854–1932) lobbied in Austin for a new county in 1887, though planning for the county had started in 1885.
+Clements served as the first Mills County clerk and later served as county judge, county commissioner, and postmaster in Goldthwaite.
+He once wrote that Mills County was "the best all-the-year-round section of Texas."
 Opposition to creating the new county arose; Brown County, in particular, fought against it.

 In an action of the 20th Texas Legislature, Governor L.S.
 "Sul" Ross approved H.S.S.B.
-No. 85 on March 15, 1887, which carved Mills County out of parts of Brown, Comanche, Hamilton, and Lampasas Counties—all of which were created much earlier in the mid- to late 1850s.
+No. 85 on March 15, 1887, which carved Mills County out of parts of Brown, Comanche, Hamilton, and Lampasas Counties—all of which were created much earlier in the mid-to-late 1850s.
 It was named after John T. Mills, honoring his service as a Republic of Texas Supreme Court justice.
 The bill provided directions for conducting an election to determine government leaders and the location of the county seat.

 Brown County Commissioners Court met on July 25, 1887, with Brown County Judge R.P.
 Conner presiding, to began organizing the government of Mills County.
 The court created five justices' precincts and four commissioners' precincts, and assigned 10 residents to carry out the county's first election of its officials.
 The 10 voting places and election administrators were: Mullin, M.C.
 Kirkpatrick; Jon Ward's house, A.N.
 Perkins; Center City, F.M.
 Ragsdale; Parson Priddy's house, A.P.
 Kelly; Goldthwaite, John James; Pleasant Grove School house on Sims Creek, Phil McCormick; Big Valley, M.V.
 Nowell; Rock Springs, J.E.
 McGowan; Regency, Sam Jones; and Buffalo School house, H.G.
 Ratliff.
 The winners of the election met with Judge Conner on Monday, September 12, 1887, in Goldthwaite, to take oaths and began their duties.
 September 12, 1887, is recognized as the date the county was organized.
 The first elected officials of county were: J.B.
 Head, county judge; G.H.
 Dalton, commissioner, precinct 1; D.S.
 Kelly, commissioner, precinct 3; S.M.
 Moore, commissioner, precinct 4; George W. Cunningham, sheriff; and Phil H. Clements, county clerk.
 A special election held on October 10, 1889, determined Goldthwaite as the county seat, beating Mullin and Pegtown.
 The first legal actions at the Mills County clerk's office was to issue a marriage license and to file a divorce suit, and both transactions were instigated by Black couples.

 An earlier piece of legislation, House Bill No. 421, would have created a county with a similar boundary as Mills called Key, but the bill was defeated on February 21, 1881.
 An early General Land Office map dated March 10, 1879, references Mills County and names a place in the center of the county, Winona.